|

 WWW Access Logging

-Check this box to enable
+Check this box to enable logging of HTTP sessions.
+Use

-file size field to limit the size of
+file size field

-the log file.
-If the log file size exceeds the limit, the program
+to limit the size of the log file.
+If the log file size exceeds the

-automatically deletes the oldest records in the file.
-To change the
+limit, the program automatically deletes the oldest records in the

-default file name and path, click on the Save
+file.
+To change the default file name and path, click on

-files to box and select a different
+files to box

-file name.
-Log files can be generated in HTML
+and select a different file name.
+Log files can be generated

-Click Configure
+Click Configure to

-types (usually logging anything other than HTML pages is quite
+data types (usually logging anything other than HTML pages is quite

-useless, therefore it is a good idea to exclude URLs of pictures
+useless; therefore it is a good idea to exclude URLs of pictures

 from the log file).